GonzalezFJR/cafea/analysis/tt5TeV/README.md

 ## Datacards

 You need to create rootfiles and datacards to produce fits and extract the cross section.
-Rootfiles are created with `analysis/tt5TeV/saveCombineFile.py` and then, datacards are created with `analysis/tt5TeV/CreateDatacard.py`.
+Rootfiles are created with `analysis/tt5TeV/SaveRootfile.py` and then, datacards are created with `analysis/tt5TeV/CreateDatacard.py`.
 A script to create all the needed rootfiles and datacards in the analysis is executed as follows:

-    python RunCombineProducer.py
+    python analysis/tt5TeV/RunCombineProducer.py -p histos5TeV/16jan2023/

-You probably need to modify the inputs within the script.
+The uncertainties must be specified in the python `analysis/tt5TeV/CreateDatacard.py` script.
+The distributions are specified first in the  `analysis/tt5TeV/SaveRootfile.py` script.